• Skip to primary navigation

 Tips and Tricks

 • The biggest tip for making killer tabouli is the ratios, especially the dressing ratio of the lemons, olive oil, and salt.
 The recipe card at the bottom of the post includes measured quantities to give you a starting point on the ratios.
-Important: Throughout the process of adding the lemon juice, olive oil, and salt, continuously taste the salad and adjust.
+Important: While adding the lemon juice, olive oil, and salt, continuously taste the salad and adjust.
 The ratios of the simple olive oil lemon dressing are key to authentic lebanese tabbouleh salad.

 • Traditional Lebanese tabbouleh uses lots of fresh parsley.
-Some recipes on the internet are made with diced cucumbers and high ratios of bulgur wheat, which is not really the authentic Lebanese version.
+Some online recipes are made with diced cucumbers and high ratios of bulgur wheat, which is not really the authentic Lebanese version.

 Lebanese bulgar wheat tabouli